 Heavy Drug Use and the Brain

-Some genes are associated with addiction.
-These genes do not necessarily lead to addiction; they only show themselves in certain kinds of environments.
+Some genes are associated with addiction however, these genes do not necessarily lead to addiction; they only show themselves in certain kinds of environments.
 Yet, there is no particular gene that seems to be causing addiction.
 Co-morbid psychiatric disorders, which many addicts also have, further contribute to the ambiguity of the answer.
 Alternatively, there is increasing evidence that drugs or alcohol can change the expression of genes.
 This can dramatically affect the way that the brain functions and can lead to many changes, including personality or aesthetic changes in the addict’s body.
 These changes can even be passed down from person to person, making a person’s history of alcoholism relevant to their treatment.

 Heavy Drug Use and Recovery